nfriend/website-3.0/README.md

 To bundle and run this website locally, run `bundle exec jekyll serve` at the root of this project.

-To include drafts and incremental compilation, use `bundle exec jekyll serve --incremental --drafts`.
+To include drafts, incremental compilation, and livereload, use `bundle exec jekyll serve --incremental --drafts --livereload`.
+(Livereload doesn't seem to work on Windows.)

 ## Testing